A Level Economics

 This course is 100% examination.
 You will be tested with an examination at the end of each unit and these take place during June.

-8 or more GCSEs at grades A*–C including a minimum grade B in English and Mathematics.
-If Economics has been studied at GCSE, a minimum grade B is required.
+8 or more GCSEs at grades 9-4 including a minimum grade 6 in English and Mathematics.
+If Economics has been studied at GCSE, this will be an advantage.

 The AS and A2 course provides an appropriate foundation for further study of Economics or related subjects in higher education.
 Higher education courses may focus on Economics or combine it as a significant component with one or more other subjects.